Accessibility Speaker Series

 Date: November 5, 2025, 2:00pm-3:00pm Pacific

-Register: Registration is open to Alliance members, affiliate participants, and academic libraries in Oregon, Idaho, and Washington.
+• On January 1, 2026, recording access will be limited to Alliance members, affiliate participants, and staff at academic libraries in Oregon, Idaho, and Washington.
+(Unsure if you’re an affiliate participant?
+See details above.)

 Description: During this webinar, Judy Risch will discuss recent updates regarding the web content accessibility regulations (ADA Title II and HHS Section 504), including the DOJ’s regulatory agenda and related litigation filings.
 After these updates, we’ll have a moderated conversation for Judy to respond to participants’ questions.
 The registration form (linked above) includes an option to submit questions before the webinar.
 Participants will also be able to share questions during the webinar as time allows, including via anonymous Q&A.